 When we talk about streaming, it's usually on-demand video services, such as Netflix, Hotstar, and Amazon Prime Video.
 "Regular" TV is also available online, through apps on our phones, in the form of services such as DittoTV, JioTV, SonyLIV (for sports), YuppTV, among others.

 That's something that DittoTV also recognised was a problem, and so in Summer 2016, after around four years of operations, it dropped its pricing dramatically, from Rs.
 150 per month, to just Rs.
-20. It's been nearly a year since that move took place, and Archana Anand, Head-India Z5 Business, Zee India, which runs DittoTV, talked to Gadgets 360 about how the shift in pricing paid off for the company, and what role "live" TV streaming can play as VoD gains in popularity.
+20 per month.
+It's been nearly a year since that move took place, and Archana Anand, Head-India Z5 Business, Zee India, which runs DittoTV, talked to Gadgets 360 about how the shift in pricing paid off for the company, and what role "live" TV streaming can play as VoD gains in popularity.

 "It was a radical call on price, that helped to democratise TV in the truest sense of the word," says Anand.
 "People were able to watch without owning a TV, or getting a cable connection.
 'Bees ka TV' was a tremendously successful gamble for us."

 While Yupp TV, with its dollar pricing, makes sense for an NRI who wants to easily watch Indian channels, DittoTV decided to take a mass approach and reach out to as many consumers as possible, many of whom have only a single screen - their phone.